Ceylon Tea

 IMG_0098

+You will find the island of Sri Lanka in South Asia, located southeast of India.
+The documented history of the island goes 3,000 years back.
+However, some historians point to first evidence of pre-historic settlements from approximately 125,000 years ago.
 Nowadays, most of the population consist of Sinhalese ethnicity, with Tamilis, Christians, Moors, Burghers, Malays, Chinese and the aboriginal Vedda adding its culture to Sri Lanka’s ethnical landscape.
 This makes the country is a wonderful mix of several cultures, languages and ethnicities.

-Sri Lanka has a rich cultural heritage, including the first known Buddhist writings dating back to 29 BC.
+The island has a rich cultural heritage, including the first known Buddhist writings dating back to 29 BC.
 Also, the geographical location of the island and its harbours make it of a strategic importance from the ancient times of Silk Road to modern Maritime Silk Road.

 The interesting note is that Sri Lanka was known as Ceylon from the beginning of British Colonial rule till 1972.